gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 ---
 template: post
 title: I created a blog post from a photo.
-Here is how.
+Here is how...
 slug: blog-post-from-photo
 draft: true
 date: 2022-01-03T19:55:10.860Z